JuliaActors/YAActL.jl/README.md

 [![Coverage](https://codecov.io/gh/pbayer/YAActL.jl/branch/master/graph/badge.svg)](https://codecov.io/gh/pbayer/YAActL.jl)
 [![Coverage](https://coveralls.io/repos/github/pbayer/YAActL.jl/badge.svg?branch=master)](https://coveralls.io/github/pbayer/YAActL.jl?branch=master)

-`YAActL` is a library for concurrent computing in Julia based on the [Actor model](https://en.wikipedia.org/wiki/Actor_model).
+`YAActL` is based on the [Actor model](https://en.wikipedia.org/wiki/Actor_model).
 An actor

 - is a *task* running on a thread or a remote node which
 - receives *messages* over a *channel* and with it
 - dispatches a *behavior* function or one of its methods.

-Actors thus can represent concurrently different and changing behaviors of real world or computational objects *interacting* with each other.
-This gives us an actor system.
+Actors can represent concurrently different and changing behaviors of real world or computational objects *interacting* with each other.
+This makes an actor system.

 ## One Single Actor